Architecture & Urbanism

-3. Two of the following introductory architectural design studios:
+3. Both of the following introductory architectural design studios:

-4. Two of the following advanced architectural design studios:
+4. One of the following advanced architectural design studios:

 5. One studio art course in another medium

-6. Four 200-level or 300-level art history courses focusing on the built environment (of which at least one must focus on a pre-1800s era and at least one must focus on the post-18th century).
+6. Three 200-level or 300-level art history courses focusing on the built environment (of which at least one must focus on a pre-1800s era and at least one must focus on the post-18th century)

-7. One art history seminar (with final paper focusing on the built environment, to be taken at Smith)
+8. One art history research-focused seminar (with final paper focusing on the built environment, to be taken at Smith)

 It is recommended that a student contemplating application to a graduate program in architecture take at least one semester of physics and at least one semester of calculus, after consultation with her major adviser.

-Brigitte Buettner, Barbara Kellum, Dana Leibsohn, John Moore, Frazer Ward, Laura Kalba
+Brigitte Buettner, Yanlong Guo, Barbara Kellum, Elisa Kim, Dana Leibsohn, John Moore, and Frazer Ward.

 Designed for students who wish to focus on architecture, although they are majors in another department.
 This minor seeks to introduce students to the history, design and representation of the built environment.